computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 For the word length baseline, you should try setting various thresholds for word length to classify them as simple or otherwise.
 For example, you might set a threshold of 9, meaning that any words with less than 9 characters will be labeled simple, and any words with 9 characters or more will be labeled complex.
 Once you find the best threshold using the training data, use this same threshold for the development data as well.

 You will be filling in the function `word_length_threshold(training_file, development_file)`.
-This function takes in both the training and development data files, and prints out the precision, recall, and f-score for your best threshold's performance on both the training and development data.
+This function takes in both the training and development data files, and returns out the precision, recall, and f-score for your best threshold's performance on both the training and development data.

 Usually, Precision and Recall are inversely related and while building binary-classification systems we try to find a good balance between them (by maximizing f-score, for example).
 It is often useful to plot the Precision-Recall curve for various settings of the classifier to gauge its performance and compare it to other classifiers.
 For example, for this baseline, a Precision-Recall curve can be plotted by plotting the Precision (on the y-axis) and Recall (on the X-axis) for different values of word-length threshold.